Updated: 12 January 2026 by Sylwia (MyCrochetory)

 Step-by-Step Instructions

-Step 7: Work the last double crochet into the final stitch.
+Work the final double crochet into the very last stitch of the row.

 Method 3: Double Crochet Standing Stitch